Sei (album): Background and recording

 Sei is Reis' first independent album, after Universal Music Group refused to renew the deal they had with Reis.
 According to him, the process of going indie is irreversible.
 Also, he stated:

 "Universal didn't want to renew our contract, and I wanted to have this experience.
 It doesn't make much difference in terms of art, the changes are more visible at the management side, in the conception of the selling of the album.
 It's something that I could only do this way if I was alone."

 Reis also stated he didn't understand the mechanics of the recording companies, "such as the profit margin, with albums being sold for R$30,00 (US$15,00) and almost a year later they cost R$5,00."

 According to Nando, "Lamento Realengo" was inspired by an apparently unauthorized DVD he bought, in which Bob Marley and The Wailers were practicing in 1973.
 "I got crazy [watching the DVD].
 This ended in 'Lamento Realengo', which is half samba, half reggae.
 I even recorded with a nylon acoustic guitar, which I haven't played for some 15 years!"

 The single "Sei" was used at the soundtrack of Rede Globo's telenovela Lado a Lado.

 The opening track "Pré-Sal", his favorite song on the album, describes things related to Reis' childhood and had its name suggested by his sister.
 According to him, he gathered his siblings in his house and showed them the songs he would record.
 His sister then suggested that the opening track should be called "pre-salt" due to it being deep and prior to consciousness.

 "Back in Vânia" was named after "Back in Bahia", by Gilberto Gil.
 Its verses reference episodes of Reis's life, as he explained in a video.

-"Luz Antiga" had already been recorded by Ana Cañas in 2009 and it talks about a man who suffers as he realizes his loved one won't requite on the level he wished and it expresses his desires, longings and frustrations.
+"Luz Antiga" had already been recorded by Ana Cañas in 2009 and it talks about a man who suffers as he realizes his loved one will not requite on the level he wished and it expresses his desires, longings and frustrations.